meezio/apicore/docs/index.rst

 Configuration
 -------------

-Configuration is set in a YAML file @see apicore.config
+Configuration is set in a YAML file (see :py:class:`apicore.config.Config`).

 +--------------+---------------+------------------------------------------------------------------------------------------------+
 | Name         | Default value | Description                                                                                    |